aesalazar/AsteroidsWasm/readme.md

 The UWP application is set to require the Windows 10 Fall Creators Update at a minimum.
 This is necessary to run the latest .NET Core and Standard versions.

-## OOUI Notes

-Currently, the OOUI project is not building properly.
-That is, it builds but logs errors as warnings but they are actually fatal and the project will not run.
-This is because of the async-await pattern and the need to reference `Task` types.
-Seems there are still some issues with Mono and type mapping they are working on.
-Hopefully, that will be in their next release.

-To run the OOUI application, when working, it requires some command line (VS could probably be configured somehow but CLI seems easier).
-For this project, run the following in the Asteroids.Ooui folder to build it:

-`dotnet build`

-You then need to serve it via a web server.
-OOUI GitHub page talks about different options but I like to use the [dotnet-serve plugin](https://github.com/natemcmaster/dotnet-serve).
-It can be installed with:

-`dotnet tool install --global dotnet-serve`

-To then serve and load the WASM app, run this:

-`dotnet serve -p 8000 -d bin/Debug/netcoreapp2.1/dist`

-Now, in your any WASM-supported browser, go to http://localhost:8000/ and you should see the game load.

 ## Blazor Notes

 Microsoft has labeled Blazor as "experimental" (as of the time of this writing) and, as such, has allow themselves the luxury to break anything at any time :).
-So version control will be important when trying to build and run this app.
+So, version control will be important when trying to build and run this app.

 To build the app, simply do it from Visual Studio - just make sure you have all dependencies listed on their [GitHub](https://github.com/aspnet/blazor) page.
-Visual Studio seems to hang occasionally when trying to build.
-Usually, canceling and retrying fixes it.
-Doing it from CLI in the Asteroids.Blazor project folder seems to be the most reliable:
+If Visual Studio hangs occasionally when trying to build, do Ctrl+Shift+S to get around a bug in it that they plan to fix in an upcoming release.
+Doing it from CLI in the Asteroids.Blazor project folder is also an option:

 `dotnet build`